Apsu/Canary/README.md

 - Modifying a layout to account for the stagger angle
 - Which fingers you use for which keys

-Concerning the former, this is accomplished by taking the far left key on the bottom row and moving it to the qwerty `B` position, then shifting the remaining 4 keys to the left to take its spot.
+Concerning the former, this is accomplished by taking the far left key on the bottom row and moving it to the Qwerty `B` position, then shifting the remaining 4 keys to the left to take its spot.

 This change can be seen by comparing the Ortho version of Canary with the base version, where `QJVD_` gets rotated and becomes `JVD_Q`.